-Figure 17.
-Percent distribution of core revenues, by source: Fiscal year 2018 igure 18.
-Core expenses per FTE enrollment, by function: Fiscal year 2018
+Figure 18.
+Percent distribution of core revenues, by source: Fiscal year 2019

+Figure 19.
+Core expenses per FTE enrollment, by function: Fiscal vear 2019

 NOTE: The comparison group median is based on those members of the comparison group that report finance data using the same accounting standards as the comparison institution.
 For more information, see the Methodological Notes.
 N is the number of institutions in the comparison group.